cosmos/cosmos/WHITEPAPER.md

-A result of this integration would be, for instance, the ability of anyone with a bank account at a participating bank to move dollars from their bank account, which is on the shard, to other accounts on the shard, or to the hub, or to another shard entirely.
+A result of this integration would be, for instance, the ability of anyone with a bank account at a participating bank to move dollars from their bank account, which is on the zone, to other accounts on the zone, or to the hub, or to another zone entirely.
 In this regard, Gnuclear can act as a seamless conduit between fiat currencies and cryptocurrencies.

 ### Ethereum Scaling